rdacorporation/sharepoint-react-app-boilerplate/README.md

 ##### Clone and Install Dependencies

-Next, you'll need to clone the sp-angular-webpack repository and install its dependencies.
+Next, you'll need to clone the sharepoint-react-app-boilerplate repository and install its dependencies.

 ```bash
 # clone the repo